Katsina State: Religion

 The state is predominantly Muslim and the Gobarau Minaret is an important building therein.
 Sharia is valid in the entire state but mainly for the Muslims.
 The Church of Nigeria has a Diocese of Katsina.
 The Redeemed Christian Church of God, the Roman Catholic Church and many other churches are present in the state.

 Geography

 Katsina State is about 23,938 km2.
 It is situated between latitude 11°07'49" and 13°22' 57" N and longitude 6°52'03" E and 9°9'02" E. The state is located in the tropical grassland known as savannah and has two major seasons which are the rainy season and the dry season.

 Climate

 Katsina has a tropical steppe climate, bordering on a tropical savanna climate.
 The city's yearly temperature is 30.89 °C (87.6 °F) and it is 1.43% higher than Nigeria's averages.
-Katsina typically receives about 791.61 millimeters of precipitation and has 54.63 rainy days (14.97% of the time) annually.
+Katsina typically receives about 791.61 millimetres (31.1 inches) of precipitation and has 54.63 rainy days (14.97% of the time) annually.